Toma400/Baedoor_Encyclopaedia/Loreum/Topics/World_Mechanics/Oververse.md

-In normal circumstances, this wouldn't be possible, but baedoorian starshifters explain it as a result of what they call to be on "the outer ring of reality", which is concept popularised by Ins'in ghloddish-saphtri explorer, **Tehom Aranai**.
+In normal circumstances, this wouldn't be possible, but baedoorian starshifters explain it as a result of what they call to be on "the outer ring of reality", which is concept popularised by Ins'in explorer, [Tehom Aranai](/Loreum/Topics/Characters/List/Aranai_Tehom.md).
+Whether it is true or not is still up to debate, but the consensus seems to trust that theory.

 In short, this idea consider Baedoor multiverse to exist on one of "rings", being sort of metaphysical states of the multiverses that bounds them directly with **The Void**.
-According to theorists, positioning the multiverse in such ring makes it way less predictable in universal laws and anomalies are more probable to be found.
+According to theorists, positioning the multiverse in external ring makes it way less predictable in universal laws and anomalies are more probable to be found.
-This is not the case of multiverses placed further from the ring - such as Earth, experiencing anomalies extremely rarely.
+This is not the case of multiverses placed on more interior rings - such as Earth, experiencing anomalies extremely rarely.

 <span style="color:#0099cc">**STARSHIFTERS**</span>